Derivator Six-Functor-Formalisms -- Construction II: The construction of proper derivator six-functor-formalisms

 \section{The construction of proper derivator six-functor-formalisms}

-\begin{PAR} The remaining sections are concerned with the construction of a {\em proper} derivator six-functor-formalism which also encodes a natural morphism $f_! \rightarrow f_*$ which is an isomorphism for proper morphisms $f$.
-In the classical (non derivator) case it might be included (as explained in \cite[Section~8]{Hor15b}) by enlarging the 2-multicategory $\mathcal{S}^{\cor}$ to $\mathcal{S}^{\cor, 0}$.
-In the latter 2-multicategory also non-invertible 2-morphisms formed by arbitrary proper morphisms are included\footnote{This implies that the correspondences $(S = S \rightarrow T)$ and $(T \leftarrow S = S)$ become formally adjoint in the 2-category $\mathcal{S}^{\cor, 0}$ for a proper morphism $f: S \rightarrow T$.
-Hence $f_!$ becomes right adjoint to $f^*$, whence a canonical isomorphism $f_! \cong f_*$.}.
-On the derivator side this opens the possibility to include lax, resp.\@ oplax, morphisms of diagrams of correspondences which are important, for instance, to encode the classical exact triangles related to a pair of complementary open and closed embeddings, cf.\@ \cite[Section~9]{Hor16}.
+\begin{PAR} This section is concerned with the construction of a {\em proper} derivator six-functor-formalism which, in addition, encodes a natural morphism $f_! \rightarrow f_*$ (which is an isomorphism for proper morphisms $f$).
+In the classical (i.e.\@ non derivator enhanced) case it might be included (as explained in \cite[Section~8]{Hor15b}) by enlarging the 2-multicategory $\mathcal{S}^{\cor}$ to $\mathcal{S}^{\cor, 0}$.
+The latter 2-multicategory contains in addition non-invertible 2-morphisms defined by arbitrary proper morphisms between (multi)correspondences.
+In this 2-category the correspondences

+become formally adjoint in the 2-category $\mathcal{S}^{\cor, 0}$ for a proper morphism $f: S \rightarrow T$.
+Hence $f_!$ becomes right adjoint to $f^*$, whence a canonical isomorphism $f_! \cong f_*$.
+On the derivator side this opens the possibility to include lax, resp.\@ oplax, morphisms of diagrams of correspondences which are important, for instance, to encode the classical exact triangles related to a pair of complementary open and closed embeddings, cf.\@ \cite[Section~8]{Hor16}.

-We need some rather technical facts about the existence of Cartesian and coCartesian projectors whose discussion we postpone to Appendix~\ref{COCARTPROJ}. \end{PAR}
+We will need some rather technical facts about the existence of Cartesian and coCartesian projectors whose discussion we postpone to Appendix~\ref{COCARTPROJ}. \end{PAR}

 \begin{PAR} We illustrate the push-forward and pull-back along (op)lax morphisms in the simplest case based on the underlying diagrams.
 A 2-commutative square in $\mathcal{S}^{\cor, 0}$